Grants for Good

 Can I apply again if unsuccessful?

-We receive hundreds of small charity funding applications in each round, and many fantastic projects don’t make our shortlist.
+We receive hundreds of small charity grant applications in each round, and many fantastic projects don’t make our shortlist.
 However, all applications from eligible organisations will remain in our applications pool and may be shortlisted on a future round, so you do not need to reapply.
 The only time we recommend reapplying is if the needs of your project change significantly and you would like us to consider your application with the new information.